 Calculate the results as described in the general instructions.
-The value of 'd' is 1,00, except in the case of wool, cotton, cupro, modal, polyester, elastomultiester and melamine, for which the value of 'd' is 1,01.
+The value of 'd' is 1,00, except in the case of wool, cotton, cupro, modal, polyester, elastomultiester, melamine and polyacrylate, for which 'd' is 1,01.

-On a homogeneous mixture of textile materials, the confidence limits of results obtained by this method are not greater than ± 1 for a confidence level of 95 %.
+On a homogeneous mixture of textile materials, the confidence limits of results obtained by this method are not greater than \pm 1 for a confidence level of 95 %.